lrbalt/solar-api/README.md

 # Solar API
 Rust library for accessing the Solar Edge API.
-This library uses the API documentation found here: https://knowledge-center.solaredge.com/en/search?search=api&sort_by=search_api_relevance
+This library uses the API documentation found [here](https://knowledge-center.solaredge.com/en/search?search=api&sort_by=search_api_relevance)

 # API Key and Site ID
 To access the data of your installation, you need to get an API key.
 You can get this from the SolardEdge Monitoring Portal.
 Log in with your SolarEdge Account, go to the Admin section, Site Access tab and activate API access.
 Mark the checkbox and you will see the API Key and Site ID